 2. Ask to pay in your energy bills in instalments

 You can tell your energy supplier that you want to pay your debts in instalments as part of a payment plan.
 This means paying fixed amounts over an agreed period of time.
-It can be adapted to what you can afford – covering what you owe as well as ongoing use.
+This type of energy bill help can be adapted to what you can afford – covering what you owe as well as ongoing use.

 According to Citizens Advice, your supplier must take into account how much you can afford to pay.
 Therefore, you’ll need to give them details about your income and outgoings, debts and personal circumstances.
 They’ll also work out how much energy you’ll use in future.
 This is usually estimated based on past usage.
 However, you can give the energy company meter readings to make it more accurate.

 You can also ask for a review of your payments and debt repayments, as well as more time to pay, payment breaks or reductions.
 Once the instalments are up and running, you may find that you’re still struggling to afford the repayments.
-Speak to your supplier again if this is the case.
+Speak to your supplier if this is the case and see how to lower your gas bill and other energy payments.

 ‘If you’re finding it hard to pay your energy bills in difficult circumstances, see if you can be put on your supplier’s priority services register,’ says Alex Hasty, Associate Director at Comparethemarket.com.
 ‘This is a free service provided by energy suppliers and network operators.
 It offers customers extra help and support in vulnerable situations.’